Close Menu

 Exploration of Robotic Technology/Exploration of Engineering Technology – The purpose of this course is to provide students with a foundation of knowledge and technically oriented experiences in the study of the applications of technology and its effect upon our lives and the choosing of an occupation.
 The content and activities will also include the study of safety, and leadership skills.
 This program focuses on transferable skills and stresses understanding and demonstration of the technological tools, machines, instruments, materials, processes and systems in business and industry.

-Drama 3 This full-year course is designed for students who have had 2 prior years of drama experience.
+Theatre 3This full-year course is designed for students who have had 2 prior years of drama experience.
 Students will continue to build skills and knowledge as they explore aspects of theatre.
 Students will explore theatre history, study the great American playwrights, examine the cultural and historical contributions to theatre, and improve their theatre knowledge and skills.
 Students learn about and begin to use the basic elements of theatre design through practical application and projects.
 Public performances may serve as a culmination of specific instructional goals.
 Students may be required to attend and/or participate in rehearsals and performances outside the school day to support, extend, and assess learning in the classroom.

-Musical Theatre 1 This full-year course is designed for students to focus on, but not limited to, acting, vocal performance, dance, non-dance movement, and staging, which transfer readily to performances in musicals and other venues.
+Musical Theatre 1 –This full-year course is designed for students to focus on, but not limited to, acting, vocal performance, dance, non-dance movement, and staging, which transfer readily to performances in musicals and other venues.
 Students survey the evolution of music in theatre from ancient Greece to modern Broadway through a humanities approach and representative literature.
 Music theatre students explore the unique staging and technical demands of musicals in contrast to non-musical plays.
 Public performances may serve as a culmination of specific instructional goals.
 Students may be required to attend and/or participate in rehearsals and performances outside the school day to support, extend and assess learning in the classroom.

 Leadership This full-year course is designed for students to develop leadership, personal, and business skills.
 They will learn to develop a healthy self-concept and healthy relationships, and to understand personal responsibility.
 Students will develop skills in public speaking and communication, and an understanding of personal image.
 They will come to understand the concept of principle-based decision making and develop their own personal mission statement.
 Students will practice and develop skills for conflict resolution and acquire an understanding of the effects of peer pressure.
 Students may also practice leadership through an internship at various locations around the school.